 Understandably, the increase in energy costs post-Brexit is an incredibly complex process.
 In order to generate an answer or a response to this point that makes sense first we must look at where our energy comes from.
 12% of all gas used and 5% of electricity used per year is purchased by us from the EU.
 The remaining majority of our energy imports come from Norway or Qatar.

 We import energy in two ways in the U.K. Firstly, we import gas and electricity via pipes called interconnectors.
 Interconnectors, in the form of pipes and/or wires, can carry this energy from one country to another.
 The EU Internal Energy Market facilitates the sale and purchase of energy between EU countries – simplifying the process dramatically and providing competitive rates.
 When we leave the EU, we would also leave the EU Internal Energy Market.
 So, unless new deals are put into place, the cost of trading and therefore importing energy could rise, which could in turn increase the costs for the consumer.
+An unexpected energy bill at increased prices could lead many people to need a payday loan to get through to the next month.

 The second way we import energy is via the gas pipeline network, and via ship (the latter mainly from Qatar and in the form of liquified natural gas).